Implementation Guide

 To link a search interface to your Coveo organization, configuration is required.
 You want to store the configuration parameters in your CMS.
 Minimally, these should include the following:

-The Platform Endpoint URL
+The platform endpoint URL

-The Coveo Organization ID
+The Coveo organization ID

-Calls to the Coveo Search API require that you specify your organization ID.
+Calls to the Coveo APIs require that you specify your organization ID.
 This information may be found in the Coveo Administration Console, on the Settings (platform-ca | platform-eu | platform-au) page, under Organization > Details.

 The search hub is an important piece of information that your search interface should send to the Search API in its queries.
 When creating your Search API key, you will limit the scope of the key to this search hub.

-The Search API Key
+The Search API key

 On the API Keys (platform-ca | platform-eu | platform-au) page, create an API key and, in the Privileges tab, grant the following privileges: